rahuld0219/Rahul_Portfolio/README.md

 ### Description
 This project explores the performance of different ML methods for a classification task on bodies of text.
 The data for testing and training the models comes from `federalist.csv`.
 The program classifies the ownership of a body of text based on training data.
 By comparing  the accuracies of various ML models, we can see the benefits and issues of the different models in a practical usage example.

+---

+## ACL Research Summary Paper
+You can see the [document here](ACLPaperSummary/ACL_Paper.pdf)

+### Description
+This summary paper was an opportunity to gain exposure to the world of NLP research by analyzing a research paper from the ACL Anthology.
+The paper I specifically chose was called *"InfoSurgeon: Cross-Media Fine-grained Information Consistency Checking for Fake News Detection"*.

+---

+## CarBot
+You can see the [code here](ChatBot/ChatBot.py) and the [document here](ChatBot/ChatBotReport.pdf)

+### Description
+CarBot is a chatbot geared towards helping people who want to learn the basics of how cars work.
+It can answer questions about some of the major beginner to intermediate concepts such as engines, transmissions, fuel, racing, and 7 more topics.
+The Bot is written in python and uses the Chatterbot library to generate responses using a machine learning model.
+The model was trained using a knowledge base scraped from https://auto.howstuffworks.com/car.htm.

+#### Skills Exercised
+This project was a culmination of the NLP and ML skills we have learned and practiced throughout the semester as well as new technology I have not used before.
+Using NLP concepts along with learning how to use the Chatterbot library was very interesting and really helped me see how the concepts we learned actually come together.